Bella Guerin

-Julia Margaret Guerin Halloran Lavender (23 April 1858 in Williamstown, Victoria – 26 July 1923 in Adelaide, South Australia), known popularly as Bella Guerin, was an Australian feminist, women's activist, women's suffragist, anti-conscriptionist, political activist and schoolteacher.
+Julia Margaret Guerin Halloran Lavender (23 April 1858 in Williamstown, Colony of Victoria – 26 July 1923 in Adelaide, South Australia), known popularly as Bella Guerin, was an Australian feminist, women's rights activist, women's suffragist, anti-conscriptionist, political activist and schoolteacher.

 Early life

 Guerin was born on 23 April 1858 in Williamstown, Victoria.
 She was the daughter of Julia Margaret (née Kearney) and Patrick Guerin; her parents were both born in Ireland.
 Her father worked as a penal sergeant and rose to the rank of governor of gaols.

 Having studied at home to pass matriculation in 1878, Bella became the first woman to graduate from an Australian university when she gained her B.A. from the University of Melbourne in December 1883, becoming M.A. upon application in 1885.

 Career

 Teaching

 She taught first at Loreto College, Victoria, urging higher education scholarships for Catholic girls to produce 'a band of noble thoughtful women as a powerful influence for good'.

 She married civil servant and poet Henry Halloran at St. Patrick's Cathedral, Melbourne, on 29 June 1891.
 Halloran, then aged 80, had addressed a laudatory poem to her after seeing a graduation portrait in 1884.
 He died in Sydney on 19 May 1893, leaving her with an infant son, Henry Marco.
 A second marriage at Christ Church, St Kilda, Melbourne on 1 October 1909 to George D'Arcie Lavender, thirty years her junior, was apparently short lived.

 Returning to teaching from financial necessity, Bella taught in Sydney, then Carlton, Prahran and East Melbourne.
 From the mid-1890s she frequented suffragist circles, becoming office-bearer in the Bendigo Women's Franchise League while running University College, Bendigo from 1898 - 1903.
 From 1904 to 1917 she taught at Camperdown and in a succession of small Melbourne schools at South Yarra, St Kilda, Parkville and Brunswick with diminishing success.
 Her increasing political activity and disputes over conditions with the Education Department probably contributed to this outcome.